 Digital Media & Comm

-Haley began playing viola at the age of ten and began her studies with Kathy Hershberger at age sixteen.
-During her high school years, Haley performed as a soloist in the Franklin Central Orchestra and played with the New World Youth Symphony for two years, during the final of which she was principal violist.
-She was a member of both the Music for All Honor Orchestra of America and Indianapolis Side-by-Side for three years before receiving a performance scholarship to play with the Butler Symphony Orchestra.
+Haley began playing viola at the age of ten.
+During her high school years, Haley performed as a soloist in the Franklin Central Orchestra and played with the New World Youth Symphony for two years, the final of which she was principal violist.
+Haley performed in the Indianapolis Symphony Side-by-Side for two years before receiving a performance scholarship to play with the Butler Symphony Orchestra.
+Now, Haley performs with Deoc, Classical Music Indy, and regional orchestras such as the Danville Symphony.